 Let’s say you went to the grocery store to get milk, and there wasn’t any.
-That would suck, right?
-Waste of a trip, right?
-You bet.
+Wouldn’t that be frustrating?

 So with that in mind, here’s a common scenario.
 You go to the nursery to get some brand new, fresh tomato plants.
 When you get back home, you plant them directly into your high quality, pristine, 100% pure biochar.
 And what happens?
 Your tomatoes die.
 How could that be?